 11:00 PM — 2300 hours

-Simply at 12 to any PM number (for example, 3 pm) and you’ll get the military time equivalent, which in this case would be 3 pm + 12 = 15, so 1500 hours is the military time for 3 pm!
+Simply add 12 to any PM number (for example, 3 pm) and you’ll get the military time equivalent, which in this case would be 3 pm + 12 = 15, so 1500 hours is the military time for 3 pm!
 So easy!

 Military Time in Use